 To evaluate the narrative you are living, you must trace the "storyline" back to the beginning.
 For example, are you plagued with doubts about your ability to accomplish what you have set out to do?
 When did you first notice those doubts?
 Can you remember a time when you didn't feel doubtful?
 What changed?
 What voices (either inside or outside of you) are narrating the story you are living?

 Is that narrator reliable?
 In the quote above, the unreliable narrator can be deliberately deceptive (think how stereotypes and discriminatory practices create a narrative about why certain people cannot do certain things in certain places), or unintentionally misguided (think, "How I vote makes me more righteous than you because someone I admire said so" creates a narrative of righteous versus unrighteous).
-In every story there may be an unreliable narrator, but there must also be an unbiased point of view.
+In every story there may be an unreliable narrator, and a biased point of view.